 Note: This method ensures a light and crispy outside and a soft and fluffy centre which will hold its texture and absorb flavours well.

 Step 6: Season well.
 This will depend on the recipe but is vital.
 Tofu is like a sponge so will absorb what you decide to pimp it up with.
 Simple sea salt and black pepper work well.
 A drizzle of toasted sesame oil and chilli oil if adding to a stir-fry.
 Or sea salt, turmeric and tandoori spice mix before adding to a curry.
-Get creative but do no skip this step!
+You can make a simple miso dressing for it with miso paste, soy sauce and s dash of water.
+Or a satay style dressing with crunchy peanut butter, soy sauce, a dash of water and pinch of sugar.
+Get creative but do not skip this step!

 And honestly, that’s it.